-The current Principal, Mr. Jamie McDowall, began his leadership in February 2020, after a worldwide pandemic hit.
+The current Principal, Mr. Jamie McDowall, began his leadership in February 2020, soon after a worldwide pandemic hit.
 This became a unique opportunity to establish and cement our place as a technology leader through our delivery of seamless online learning.

 Mrs Rebecca Haddad leading a online Minilit Lesson (L)

 A student participating in an online lesson with Leader of Learning Mr. Tony O’Donnell (R)

 |1929||Sr M de PazziSr Michael RyanSr M Cyril LennonSr Margaret Mary Sheils (Evangelista)Sr M Peter SmithSr Molly Corebett (M Anthony)Sr M Bernard MortonSr Margaret Gleeson (M Benignus)Sr Judith Varney (M Stephen)Sr M Gabrielle BloomfieldSr Gabrielle Foley (M Maurice)Sr Judith Breen|